 the 1980s.
 The Baca #1 well was drilled near the road north of

 Baca #1 well pad.
 35.909N

 The Jemez Mountains are still largely undeveloped, and likely to remain so for the foreseeable future.
-However, there is a major paved highway (NM 4) through the heart of the Jemez and a loop of paved highways around the periphery of the Jemez.
+However, there is a paved highway (NM 4) through the heart of the Jemez and a loop of paved highways around the periphery of the Jemez.
 The mountains also have a good network of forest roads.
 While these are gravel roads, the most important are well-maintained and suitable for passenger vehicles in good weather.

-The entire Jemez area has been extensively mapped by geologists, and most of the geologic maps are available online from the New Mexico Bureau of Mining and Mineral Resources.
+The entire Jemez area has been carefully mapped by geologists, and most of the geologic maps are available online from the New Mexico Bureau of Mining and Mineral Resources.
 Geologic maps are generally based on a topographic map of the mapped area, but show locations of rock formations, faults, and other geological features.
 These maps can be invaluable for the serious geology enthusiast visiting an area.

 Perhaps the most useful resource for the geology tourist is the